ha7ak3/ControllerEmulator/README.md

 # ControllerEmulator
 An Xbox 360 Controller emulator for linux.
-Mouse not supported yet.
+(Keyboard only)

 ### Build